Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 • Acid-reducing medications: Proton pump inhibitors (PPIs) or H?-blockers lower stomach acid and relieve pain.

-• Diet modifications: Avoid spicy foods, caffeine, alcohol, and acidic fruits to minimize irritation and support recovery.
+• Diet modifications: Eat not spicy food, avoid caffeine, alcohol, and acidic fruits to reduce the irritation and help to recover.

 • 7-day ulcer-friendly meal plan: Structured plan featuring gentle foods-cooked vegetables, lean proteins, whole grains-to give your stomach a rest.

-• Follow-up testing: Endoscopy, urea breath test, or stool antigen test to confirm H. pylori eradication and monitor ulcer healing.
+• Follow-up testing: Endoscopy/ urea breath test/ stool antigen test to establish that H. pylori has been removed and to measure the healing of ulcers.

 • Smoking cessation & alcohol limitation: Behavioral support and counseling to quit smoking and reduce alcohol intake, both of which hinder healing.